 Once and for all, here’s what US10B looks like after it has been installed for a while.
 Don’t say I didn’t warn you…

-I’m very excited to report that Ingersoll Rand has announced a new finish called “Aged Bronze” (BHMA 643e) which provides the antique/historic look but remains consistent over time.
+I’m very excited to report that Ingersoll Rand (now Allegion) has announced a new finish called “Aged Bronze” (BHMA 643e) which provides the antique/historic look but remains consistent over time.
 The 643e finish is available on Schlage L, ND, AL, and A series locksets, B500/600/700/800 deadlocks, all electrified locksets by Schlage Electronics, Von Duprin 98/99, 33/35, 55, and 88 series panic hardware, as well as many hinges, pulls, and stops in the Ives product line.
 A complimentary powder coat finish is available on LCN closers.
 The Schlage Residential aged bronze finish (BHMA 716) is identical to 643e, for projects where suiting of commercial and residential products is needed.

 Ask your local Allegion rep if you’d like to see a sample of this finish, and you can also view this pdf for more information.